gittyeric/autoslicer-prusa/README.md

 ## Octoprint End-to-end Automation

 If you use Octoprint or Linux to run your printer, you can also tie the gcode generation event to auto-upload the file to all your Octoprint bots using it's built-in folder watch feature.
 By default, Octoprint checks for incoming gcode files (after [manually enabling this feature](https://community.octoprint.org/t/watched-folder-doesnt-run-as-well/14618/4)) at `/home/pi/.octoprint/watched`, so you can use the above section to configure appropriate targets such as `pi@10.10.10.10:/home/pi/.octoprint/watched`

+Note that massive amounts of files will slow down Octoprint quite a bit with plugins like PrintGenius installed.